 Most people think of sled dogs when they think of huskies, but did you know that there are many types of this beautiful majestic dog?
 From Siberian to Alaskan huskies to purebreeds to mixed breeds and even dogs that resemble huskies, there are many types to learn and recognize.
 People might often think of huskies and wolves as alike, but that's more to do with their energetic spirit and similar appearance than their actual heritage.

 Plowing through frigid conditions with a spring in their step, huskies can be found in a grueling sled race or in a backyard family snow fight.
-Huskies vary from the one recognized pure breed to a mixed-breed working snow dog.
-And some breeds built to haul a sled can easily be confused with huskies.
+Huskies vary from the commonly recognized pure breed to a mixed-breed working snow dog.
+There are also a few mixed breeds built to haul a sled can easily be confused with huskies.

 One type of husky is recognized by the American Kennel Club: the Siberian husky.
 This pup, who can range from snow white to jet black, is considered high energy, outgoing and loyal to its owner.
 Males weigh in at up to 60 pounds while females are about 10 pounds lighter.
 The eyes are blue or brown, and the thick coat that wards off the chill in its ancestral environment should be brushed weekly.

 This high-endurance working breed eagerly interacts with his human companion, and isn't much of a guard dog as strangers or other dogs don't usually set off the Siberian husky's alarm bells.